izzymg/sparse_ecs/README.md

 * Resources for arbitrary thread-safe (rwlock) data access
 * World (flexible component storage)
 * Tags (static str entity hashset)
+* Entity ID re-use

 ### Does not do

-* Systems/scheduling
+* Systems/scheduling - systems should just be functions, to me.
+So write some functions.
-* Complex queries
+* Complex queries - TODO!
+Some macros for mixed mutability access would be convenient.
-* Inherently multi-threaded world access
+* Inherently multi-threaded world access - TODO!